Phoenix (Breaking Bad): Plot

 Jane calls Walt to blackmail him into giving Jesse his share.
 Walt delivers the money to Jesse and Jane, who are ecstatic and talk of getting clean, but still feel a strong pull to use their remaining heroin.
 Walt goes to a bar to unwind, where he unknowingly sits next to Donald.
 The two start talking about the Phoenix probe's discovery of water on Mars and about Donald's daughter and Walt's "nephew" (Jesse), voicing their frustrations over trying to help people who will not do what is good for them.
 Donald opines that one can never give up on one's family.
 Motivated by Donald's words, Walt goes back to Jesse's house to talk to him but finds Jesse and Jane passed out from heroin use.
-While Walt is trying to wake Jesse, he inadvertently and unknowingly knocks Jane onto her back; she starts to choke on her own vomit.
+While Walt is trying to wake Jesse, he inadvertently knocks Jane onto her back; she starts to choke on her own vomit.
 Walt rushes to help, but after hesitating for a moment he changes his mind and lets her die.
 He begins to cry before looking on resolutely.